elastic/apm-nodejs-http-client/README.md

 - `callback` - Callback is called when the `error` have been flushed to the underlying system

+### `client.sendMetricSet(metricset[, callback])`

+Send a metricset to the APM Server.

+Arguments:

+- `error` - A error object that can be serialized to JSON
+- `callback` - Callback is called when the `metricset` have been flushed to the underlying system

 ### `client.flush([callback])`

 Flush the internal buffer and end the current HTTP request to the APM